Political Science

 Admission Requirements

-Students are expected to have a completed an MA in Political Science with at least an A- average for consideration for admission to the program.
-Students with a MA in a Social Science other than Political Science, are encouraged to apply on the condition that they take additional courses upon their entry into the program.
+Students are expected to have completed an MA in Political Science with at least an A- average for consideration for admission to the program.
+Students with a MA in a social science other than Political Science are encouraged to apply on the condition that they take additional courses upon their entry into the program.

 Application Procedure

 Graduate students are admitted each Fall semester.
-Program offices should be consulted for admission deadlines and required documents https://www.uoguelph.ca/polisci/masters/how-apply/.
-All applications must be submitted on-line.
-Complete application submission instructions can be found at http://www.uoguelph.ca/graduatestudies/apply/.
+Program offices should be consulted for admission deadlines and required documents: https://polisci.uoguelph.ca/future-students/graduate-programs/how-apply.
+All applications must be submitted online.
+Complete application submission instructions can be found at http://graduatestudies.uoguelph.ca/future/applying-guelph.

 Program Requirements

-Students are required to major in one field and minor in the other.
+Students are required to major in one field of specialization.
 The Department has wide-ranging and various expertise in each of the fields—please consult the Department’s website for more information.

 The PhD program is designed both for students interested in pursuing academic positions and also for students interested in working in research capacities in the public, non-profit or private sectors.

-Students are required to successfully complete a minimum of six graduate courses:
+Students are required to successfully complete a minimum of five graduate courses, as follows:

-The qualifying examination will take the form of a written take-home examination followed by an oral examination and will be based on the reading lists for the core courses in the major and minor field.
-Normally the examination will involve three questions based on the major field of study and two questions from the minor field. - A thesis
+The qualifying examination will take the form of a written take-home examination followed by an oral examination and will be based on the material of the designated course in the student's field of specialization as well as a supplementary reading list.
+Normally the examination will involve four questions about the student's field of specialization.

 Each candidate will be required to write and submit a thesis on the research carried out by the candidate on a topic approved by the Advisory Committee.
 The thesis is expected to be a significant contribution to knowledge in its field and the candidate must indicate in what ways it is a contribution.
 A thesis is expected to be no less than 200 double-spaced pages in length.
 The thesis must demonstrate mature scholarship and critical judgement on the part of the candidate, and it must indicate an ability to express oneself in a satisfactory literary style.
 Approval of the thesis is taken to imply that it is judged to be sufficiently meritorious to warrant publication in reputable scholarly media in the field.